farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-context.md

 - **CreatedCnecId** is the ID of the FARAO voltage CNEC that was created.
   This is the ID the user should use to query the internal CRAC & RaoResult objects.

-Here is a full example of VoltageCnecCreationContext usage to export user-comprehensible RAO results:
+Here is a complete example of VoltageCnecCreationContext usage to export user-comprehensible RAO results:

 ```java
 CimCracCreationContext cimCracCreationContext = ...